Where to View Roots

 All curriculum correlates with the national standards for U.S. and world history and social studies, and there is an extensive resources section with suggestions for books, videos, and Web sites for more information.

-Please contact the Kunta Kinte-Alex Haley Foundation if you would like to use these fact sheets for any other purpose.
+Please contact the Kunta Kinte-Alex Haley Foundation if you would like to request the use of these fact sheets.

 Genealogy — Discovering Your Own “Roots”